Secured Credit Card Australia (2026) — Or Should You Fix Your Credit File First?

 The Outcome

 Priya reapplied with her existing bank for a standard low-limit unsecured card — approved within 6 days at standard rate.
 No deposit tied up.
 No secured-card annual fee.
 Cash retained for other goals.
-Total ACS cost: $1,020 ($330 admin + $690 success fee).
+Priya started with a free assessment and a clear written quote after their file was reviewed — No Win No Fee, with her exact cost confirmed in writing after ACS reviewed her file.
 She is now 8 months into clean repayment history with full mainstream-bank access for future credit.

 When a Secured Credit Card IS the Right Call